-- The board of examiners may, at a student's request, grant the student an exemption from taking a course including one or more exams if he or she demonstrates in writing to the board of examiners' satisfaction that he or she previously passed an exam for a university programme which was similar in terms of content and level or gained sufficient knowledge and skills relevant to the exam concerned, either through work or professional experience. - 2.
+- The board of examiners may, at a student's request, grant the student an exemption from taking a course including one or more exams if they demonstrate in writing to the board of examiners' satisfaction that they previously passed an exam for a university programme which was similar in terms of content and level or gained sufficient knowledge and skills relevant to the exam concerned, either through work or professional experience. - 2.
 An exemption may only pertain to an entire course and not a component thereof. - 3.
 At most 60 credits for the programme may be earned based on the exemptions granted. - 4.
 The bachelor's thesis is excluded from this exemption option.